haosun71275/HaoSun/teaching.md

 # Teaching
-The teaching experience can be found in my CV, and I would like to share some of my (short) notes here for convenience of students.
+The teaching experience can be found in my CV, and I would like to share some of my (short) notes here for convenience.

 ### Linear Algebra